Thiruppathi/my-sky/README.md

 |:------------- |:-------------|:-----|
 |On Page Load| Show Success Toast.
 Show Customer Details.
 Show the products selected form previous step. | Pass |
 |Click - SignOut| Clear the Basket.
 Clear the CheckBox Selection.
 Redirect To Landing Page | Pass |

+#### Known Issues/Bugs

+* On Product-Selection Page, When the customer doesn't have any sports channel for his location, he would be able to see a blank panel.
+Expected result is hiding the panel, when there are no sports channel available for his location.

+* Users are requested to Sign Out after completing a Order.
+As the customer id is maintained across the page, the selected channels for one customer can appear for another customer.

 ## Task List